-The MENTOR 7 Light has Height Adjustable C-Handles (known as HAC handles) on the risers, that allow pitch control in accelerated flight, which was previously limited to two-liners such as the XENON.
+The MENTOR 7 (Light) has Height Adjustable C-Handles (known as HAC handles) on the risers, that allow pitch control in accelerated flight, which was previously limited to two-liners such as the XENON.
 This means it is easy to compensate for turbulence and flying XC is far more efficient.
-Those with no previous experience of C-steering can take a relaxed approach to learning this new flight technology with the MENTOR 7 Light and gain a real performance advantage for themselves.
-Please note: how this C-steering works is explained below.
+Those with no previous experience of C-riser-control can take a relaxed approach to learning this new flight technology with the MENTOR 7 (Light) and gain a real performance advantage for themselves.
+Please note: how this C-riser-control works is explained below.